fcproj/agrotagger/agrotagger/README.md

 This is tha Java code, together with some the bash scripts to run the agrotagger.

+## SIGNATURE

+**Input Parameters**
+•	INPUT_TXT_LOCATION: the path to the text file containing the list of URLs to be indexed, or the output of Apache Nutch Crawler
+•	OUTPUT_DIR: the output directory where the AgroTagger will store results
+•	DOWNLOAD_MODE: currently “listURL” if the source file contains a list of URLs, or “nutchOutput” if the source file is or the output of Apache Nutch Crawler
+•	OUTPUT_FORMAT (currently only “rdfnt”)
+•	(Optional) OUTPUT_FILENAME: with or without extension
+•	(Optional.
+The default is TRUE) EXTRAT_TITLES: a boolean flag to extract not only AGROVCO URIs, but also other metadata (titles, and free keywords), from the HTML or PDF metadata

+**Output**
+•	A TAR.GZ file containing the RDFNT produced (with only dct:subject if EXTRAT_TITLES was set to false)

+##SCRIPTS

 Simply use the scripts in the "application" directory:

 **tagger.sh**
 It needs 4 mandatory parameters: the path to a file with a list of URLs (or the output of a webcrawler), the path to the output directory where to store results, the type of the input file ("listURL" or "nutchOutput"), and the type of the output (currently only "rdfnt" is supported).